kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 ### Goals
 -----
 > The entire or whole interaction dataset on GloBI consists of over 6 million interaction records.
-There are many ways to approach a large dataset and this exercise is to demonstrate one example using shell and R. We are not going to follow along with Shell and introduction to R tutorials in this workshop, but Carpentries has a few nice ones to get you started, including [Introduction to shell](https://swcarpentry.github.io/shell-novice/) and [Introduction to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html).
+There are many ways to approach a large dataset and this exercise is to demonstrate one example using shell and R. We are not going to follow along with shell and introduction to R tutorials in this workshop, but Carpentries has a few nice ones to get you started, including [Introduction to shell](https://swcarpentry.github.io/shell-novice/) and [Introduction to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html).

 > These exercises can be followed along using R and shell, but it is not necessary.
 If you would like to follow along, please go ahead and open R-studio and your shell window.